Showing posts with label miami. Show all posts

 3. Kemp's Riley Turtle is the smallest and most endangered sea turtle.
 It has an oval, olive-green shell and weighs about 50 kg.

-4. Leatherback turtle, the largest of the sea turtles.
-It has no shell but instead has leathery skin with raised stripes.
+4. The leatherback turtle is the largest of the sea turtles.
+It has no shell but leathery skin with raised stripes.

-It can reach over a meter in length and can weigh about 700 kg.
+It can reach over a meter in length and weigh about 700 kg.

 All sea turtles are protected because they are classified as Endangered.